instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

 6\.
-At this point connection is supposed to be established.
+At this point connection is supposed to be established:

 ```
 .----user1----.    .->-->-->--. .----user2----.